SichangHe/sichanghe.github.io/src/notes/text_editor/vscode.md

         it should say link copied to clipboard (if not, click bottom Live Share button again to copy again). get link in console as printed out

+---

+Enabling discussion for feedback from people trying this out:

+{{ #include ../../giscus.md }}